 Monthly Benefit Payment and Optional Riders

-The average dentist in private practice earned $204,710 in 2019, and the average specialist made $343,410.
-That’s a monthly income of more than $17,000 and $28,600, respectively.
-If your LTD policy pays you a $5,000 monthly benefit, it will not maintain your current lifestyle and cover your bills.
+According to the National Bureau of Labor Statistics, the median general dentist in the United States earned $12,920 per month in 2022.
+Specialists make even more.
+If your LTD policy only pays you a $5,000 monthly benefit, chances are it will not come close to maintaining your current lifestyle and covering your bills.
 Make sure that your long-term disability policy will provide you with meaningful financial stability.

 One way you can proactively plan for your future is with COLA (cost-of-living) or future insurability riders.
 A COLA rider will adjust your monthly benefit payments to reflect the rate of inflation.
 In comparison, a future insurability rider will let you purchase additional coverage without another medical examination.
 (Future insurability riders are a wise addition to your policy if you’re relatively young and in good health.)